-- Attacks by dogs or wild animals (does not apply to sheep)
+- Attacks by dogs or wild animals (except to sheep)

 - Loading and unloading accidents

-Specialized coverage, commonly known as Livestock Mortality insurance, protects against livestock disease, old age or death by natural causes.
-This usually requires your agent to acquire a separate policy from another insurer.
+If you’d like specialized cattle insurance coverage that protects against disease, old age and death by natural causes, ask your agent about livestock mortality insurance.
+Your agent will need to acquire a separate policy from another insurer.

-Most farm insurance policies provide an automatic extension on farm personal property to cover newly acquired livestock.
+Most farm insurance policies provide an automatic extension on farm personal property to cover newly-acquired livestock.
 It won't typically be covered under livestock insurance.
-The policy requires you to report new animals within certain time frames specified in the policy.

-Review your policy with your agent to be sure you're aware of coverage limits and reporting requirements for your newly acquired livestock.
+Be sure to report new animals within the time frames specified in your policy.
+Also review your policy with your agent to be sure you're aware of coverage limits and reporting requirements for your newly-acquired livestock.

 Protection against animal cruelty claims